-The embedded, proxy status of the nuclear issue within a larger political context in the two countries is a key determinant of whether nuclear diplomacy can prove successful.
-That complex and subtle political dynamic is the focus of this monograph, which is structured in four sections: the first provides an overview of U.S. policy toward Iran, with emphasis on the contrasting approaches reflected in the terms "rogue" and "outlier" state; the second section examines the character of the Islamic Republic's power structure and the broader political context within which the country addresses the nuclear issue; section three examines the evolution of Iran's nuclear capabilities and intentions; and the fourth, and final, section assesses the prospects for nuclear diplomacy and their implications for U.S. policy.
-Will diplomacy succeed in achieving a comprehensive agreement, continue under an extended deadline, or break down in mutual recriminations?
+The embedded, proxy status of the nuclear issue within a larger political context in the two countries has been a key determinant of whether nuclear diplomacy could prove successful.
+That complex and subtle political dynamic is the focus of this monograph, which is structured in four sections: the first provides an overview of U.S. policy toward Iran, with emphasis on the contrasting approaches reflected in the terms "roque" and "outlier" state; the second section examines the character of the Islamic Republic's power structure and the broader political context within which the country addresses the nuclear issue; section three examines the evolution of Iran's nuclear capabilities and intentions: and the fourth, and final, section assesses the terms of the Joint Comprehensive Plan of Action, the arguments that have been marshaled by the agreement's supporters and critics, issues that could arise during the deal's implementation, and the implications of a potential breakdown in diplomacy should the agreement not be implemented.